 Lumina turns your revenue cycle, clinical, and workforce data into structured reasoning that surfaces root causes, not just dashboards.
-Everything runs locally.
-No PHI ever leaves your environment.
+Your raw data is processed locally and never uploaded, and the firewall can strip sensitive fields before any AI request.

 The Strategic Gap